Key takeaways

 AI as your quiet assistant

 Modern tools can shoulder the grunt work.
-Solutions like AI Accountant can automate data ingestion and ledger mapping, flag anomalies early, and prepare clean review queues.
+Solutions that automate data ingestion, ledger mapping, and anomaly flagging prepare clean review queues for your team.
 Reviewers then focus on judgment and compliance, not manual data checks.

 Automation prepares, humans decide.